aholachek/react-animation-comparison/README.md

 Here's a rundown of what should happen (it's more complex than it appears at first glance!)

-1. When it's first rendered in React, the grid component should animate in, followed by the staggered animation of its child, a list of cards.
+1. When it's first rendered in React, the grid component should animate in from the left, followed by the staggered animation of its child, a list of cards, with each card fading in from above.
-2. New cards can be added individually to the cards array, and should be animated in.
+2. New cards can be added individually to the cards array, and should be animated in with a "fade up" animation.
-3. Individual cards can also be removed from the cards array, and should be animated out as they leave.
+3. Individual cards can also be removed from the cards array, and should be animated out with a "fade up" animation as they leave.
-4. When the grid component is unmounted, it should wait for its children to animate out before animating itself and leaving the DOM.
+4. When the grid component is unmounted, it should wait for its children to animate out before animating itself and leaving the DOM in the opposite direction from where it arrived.
 5. In-progress animations should be appropriately cancelled if the enter/exit state is toggled rapidly.
 6. If the cards were shuffled, they should still animate out with the expected staggered order.